zammad/zammad-docker-compose/README.md

 See `.examples/proxy/docker-compose.yml` for an example proxy project.

-Like this, you can add your `docker-compose.prod.yml` to a branch of your Git repository and stay up to date by merging changes to your branch.
+Like this, you can add your `docker-compose.prod.yml` to a branch of your Git repositorysitory and stay up to date by merging changes to your branch.

 ## Using Rancher